-- 1. Before you start maintenance work, park and secure the machine as described in the chapter "Preparing the Machine for Maintenance". - 2.
-Loosen the screw (1) at the bottom cover plate (2) and swivel the cover plate to the side. - 3.
-Put the oil trough under the drain screw (4). - 4.
-Remove the cover cap (3) from the drain valve. - 5.
-Screw on the drain hose (5) on the drain valve (4).
-This will cause the drain valve to open. - 6.
-Drain the oil. - 7.
-Check the removed oil for metal parts or undesired material.
-If the oil contains such particles, inform the responsible Komatsu dealer. - 8.
-Remove the cover cap (3) from the drain valve. - 9.
-Remove the drain hose (5) from the drain valve (4).
-This will cause the drain valve to close. - 10.
-Fasten the bottom cover plate with the screw.
+- 1- Before you start maintenance work, park and secure the machine as described in the chapter "22.1 Preparing the Machine for Maintenance". - 2- Loosen the screw (1) at the bottom cover plate (2) and swivel the cover plate to the side. - 3 Put the oil trough under the drain screw (4). - 4 Remove the cover cap (3) of the drain screw. - 5- Screw the drain hose (5) onto the drain plug (4).
+This will at the same time cause the drain valve to open. - 6 Let the oil drain off into the oil trough. - 7- Check the removed oil for metal parts or undesired material.
+If the oil contains such particles, inform the local Komatsu dealer. - 8- Remove the drain hose (5), this will cause the drain valve (4) to close. - 9- Screw on the cover cap (3). - 10 Fasten the bottom cover plate with the screw.

-REPLACING THE OIL FILTER CARTRIDGE
+26.1.1 REPLACING THE OIL FILTER CARTRIDGE

-- 11. Turn the filter screwdriver counterclockwise to unscrew the filter cartridge (1). - 12.
-Clean the filter holder.
+- 11 Turn the filter screwdriver counterclockwise to unscrew the filter cartridge (1). - 12- Clean the filter holder.
 Completely fill up the new filter cartridge with engine oil.
 Slightly oil both the gasket and the thread of the cartridge with engine oil.
-Screw in the filter cartridge again. - 13.
-When installing the filter cartridge, make sure that the sealing surface of the cartridge slightly touches the filter holder.
-Then, tighten the filter cartridge according to the filter manufacturer's specification. - 14.
-After replacing the filter cartridge, fill in clean engine oil until the oil level reaches up to the (H) marking on the oil dipstick. - For details on recommended engine oils see section "Lubricants and Operating Agents". - 15.
-Close the oil filler (2). - 16.
-Let the engine run in idle for about five minutes and check whether oil is leaking out. - 17.
-Switch off the engine. - 18.
-Wait about ten minutes, then check the oil level again.
+Screw in the filter cartridge again. - 13- When installing the filter cartridge, make sure that the sealing surface of the cartridge slightly touches the filter holder.
+Then, tighten the filter cartridge according to the filter manufacturer's specification. - 14- After replacing the filter cartridge, fill in clean engine oil until the oil level reaches up to the (H) marking on the oil dipstick.
+For details on recommended engine oils see section "22.4 Lubricants and Operating Agents". - 15 Close the oil filler (2). - 16- Let the engine run in idle for about five minutes and check whether oil is leaking out. - 17 Switch off the engine. - 18- Wait about ten minutes, then check the oil level again.
 The oil level must be between the 'H' and 'L' markings on the oil dipstick.

-For further details see section "Maintenance Prior to Start".
+For further details see section "24.
+Maintenance Prior to Start".

-V-BELT, CHECKING THE CONDITION
+26.2 V-BELT, CHECKING THE CONDITION